SpikeHD/CSMLC/README.md

 To train the custom model, I gather data using a [CS2 ESP cheat](https://github.com/SpikeHD/cs2-data-dumper) that I modified (thank you to the original author of it!) to dump bounding box data directly to YOLO format.
 I then use my personal favorite labelling program, [OpenLabeling](https://github.com/Cartucho/OpenLabeling), to clean up the data (for example, getting rid of ESP boxes that are showing players through walls).
 A couple games of Deathmatch was enough to get it to it's current state.

 The YOLOv8 model is awesome.
-In fact, I'm sure you're curious about the training time on the above (example video)[#progress], since it's *SUPER* impressive:
+In fact, I'm sure you're curious about the training time on the above [example video](#progress), since it's *SUPER* impressive:

 ```
 +-------+